software-tools-books/js4ds/_en/promises.md

 suppose we want to turn a set of CSV files into HTML pages.
 The inputs to our function are the name of a directory that contains one or more CSV files and the name of an output directory;
-the desired results are that the output directory created if it doesn't already exist, that one HTML file is created for each CSV file, that any HTML files in the directory that *don't* correspond to CSV files are removed, and that an index page is created with links to all the pages.
+the desired results are
+that the output directory is created if it doesn't already exist, that one HTML file is created for each CSV file, that any HTML files in the directory that *don't* correspond to CSV files are removed, and that an index page is created with links to all the pages.